conmaro/conmaro.github.io/_pages/about.md

 ---

 I am an Assistant Professor at Bilkent University.
-My research area lies mostly in Complex Analysis anf Functional Analysis.
-More specifically, I have studied the generic behaviour of holomorphic functions with respect to their partial sums and boundary properties.
+My research area lies mostly in Complex Analysis and Functional Analysis.
+More specifically, I am interested in the following topics:
-I am also interested in functional analysis and potential theory.
+* Generic boundary behaviour of partial sums of power series.
+* Boundary behaviour of holomorphic functions.
+* Approximation problems in the complex plane.
+* Dynamics of linear operators.

 ## Contact
 ### Email